REFLECTIONS FROM PAST RETREATANTS

 I plan on returning to the dark once a year.
 The healing that my body undergoes without the pressures of light, sound, movement and time are indispensable.
 I am extremely grateful to Scott, his family and everyone who helped build the SkyCaves.
 They have created a space that is safe and comfortable for people to heal themselves.

-The Dark Room provides a space where, due to the lack of any external stimulation, we can realize that the whole of one’s experience occurs within.
+The Dark Room provides a space where, due to the lack of any external stimulation, I could realize that the whole of my experience occurs within.
 A grand reminder that this is all there really ever is anyway and that transformation is accessible in one’s own heart.

 "We're all just walking each other home."

 The closest thing I can come up with relating the dark retreat to is being in the process of labor and giving birth to new life.
 It of course is not the same, but there are many similarities.
 The challenge of meeting each intense moment is there.
 The overwhelming waves are there.
 The unfolding mystery is there.
 What feels like Grace, is there.
 What feels like primordial Mother Space holding us all, is there.
 It’s incredibly profound and hard to relay the experience in words.